 General Education Semester Course Offerings Lists

-- Spring 2017 KU Core Course Offerings List
+- Fall 2017 KU Core Course Offerings List

 - Spring 2017 Principles and Non-Western Course Offerings List

 - KU Core Website: To get a full list of all KU Core approved courses please visit the KU Core website.